Skip to content

 7. update_working_memory_data - Update session-specific data in working memory

-Note: The following tool names have been deprecated for clarity: - create_long_term_memories (deprecated) → use eagerly_create_long_term_memory - add_memory_to_working_memory (deprecated) → use lazily_create_long_term_memory
+Note: The following tool names have been deprecated and will continue to work as aliases: - create_long_term_memory → use eagerly_create_long_term_memory - add_memory_to_working_memory → use lazily_create_long_term_memory

 Customizing Tool Descriptions